freifunk-gluon/gluon/docs/package/gluon-mesh-batman-adv.rst

 For meshes with about **50 nodes / 100 clients, or more** it is therefore highly recommended to add the :doc:`gluon-ebtables-filter-multicast` package.
-Also, with gluon-mesh-batman-adv-15 or gluon-mesh-batman-adv-14 installed :doc:`gluon-ebtables-limit-arp` is selected by default.
+Also, with the *mesh-batman-adv-15* feature, :doc:`gluon-ebtables-limit-arp` is selected by default.

 Furthermore, by default IGMP and MLD messages are filtered.
 See :ref:`site.conf mesh section <user-site-mesh>` and